How much does it cost to get WRAP-certified?

 A certain brand claims to be WRAP-certified.
 Is this true?

 No. Brands and retailers themselves cannot be WRAP-certified.
-Only individual production units can be.
+We only audit and certify individual production units.

 How do I know if my clothes were made in a WRAP-certified facility?